 This document provides a description of the programs, variable lists, and other relevant information that can be used to replicate the results of the paper.
 Please read this file carefully before attempting to conduct any replication.

 The “Replication.do” file shows the code to convert and transform raw data, execute statistical or econometric analyses, and generate Tables 1 – 12 in the paper.
-StataNow 19.5 was used at the time of writing the paper.
-With the exception of Tables 1 and 2 where some manual handling is necessary, outputs from the program are .csv or .doc files for all Tables (see below for more detailes).
+Earlier versions of Stata were used during the paper’s development, and the current replication is conducted with StataNow 19.5.
+With the exception of Tables 1 and 2 where some manual calculation is necessary, outputs from the program are .csv or .doc files for all tables (see below for more details regarding the manual calculation required).

-The “FirmIdentifiers.dta” file shows the list of unique gvkey values used in the analysis.
+The “FirmIdentifiers.dta” file lists the unique gvkey for the employers included in the analysis.

 The “logfile.log” shows the execution of the “Replication.do” file.